 Y’all have been following the there is probably no god campaign on buses in London?
 You can make your own now.

 Roger Ebert has written a powerful, meandering essay about shame.
-It made me examine my own shame.
+He inspired me to add my own.
 Continue reading

 The political blogs for the last few weeks have been talking about something called Liberaltarianism.
 It’s based around the idea that libertarians have more in common with a certain kind of liberal than they do with mainstream conservatives – or … Continue reading